open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/usage-details.md

 # Type used to return usage details of an entity

-This schema defines type used for capturing usage details of an entity.
+This schema defines the type used for capturing usage details.
+Based on usage, daily, weekly, and monthly aggregation of usage is provided along with the percentile rank based on the usage.

 <b id="httpsgithub.comopen-metadataopenmetadatablobmaincatalog-rest-servicesrcmainresourcesjsonschematypeusagedetails.json">&#36;id: https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/schema/type/usageDetails.json</b>